 Pineapple mint is a variegated cultivar of apple mint (Mentha suaveolens).
 It features attractive, variegated leaves, usually with white margins, on plants that grow up to a foot tall.
-The leaves are bumpy and hairy, and the white edging can make them look as though they are sporting a ruffle.
+The leaves are bumpy and hairy and the white edging can make them look as though they are sporting a ruffle.

 White or light pink flowers bloom on small spikes at the top of the plant in summer.
-The flowers attract a wide variety pollinating insects, including bees and butterflies.
+The flowers attract a wide variety of pollinating insects, including bees and butterflies.
 Deer dislike strong fragrances and hairy leaves, so they have two reasons to dislike pineapple mint.

 How to Care for Pineapple Mint